Publius Claudius Pulcher (son of Clodius)

-Publius Claudius Pulcher (c.
-60-59 BC (Note: Tatum (Patrician Tribune p.
-61) points out that in 44 BC, Claudius could still be called a puer, "boy", though granting that age categories such as puer, adolescens and iuvenis are fluid.) - after 31 BC, possibly born Publius Clodius Pulcher) was a son of Publius Clodius Pulcher and his wife Fulvia.
+Publius Claudius Pulcher (possibly born Publius Clodius Pulcher; c.
+69/59 BC (Note: Tatum (Patrician Tribune p.
+61) points out that in 44 BC, Claudius could still be called a puer, "boy", though granting that age categories such as puer, adolescens and iuvenis are fluid.) - after 31 BC) was a son of Publius Clodius Pulcher and his wife Fulvia.
 He was briefly the brother-in-law of Octavian (the future emperor Augustus) through Octavian's marriage to his sister Claudia.